Boost

 "The job site should be able to focus on building, not power.

-With Neargrid, we know that the right energy is always there.
+With Neargrid, we know that the right energy is always present.

 "